Herbertkid/sample_flutter/README.md

 # sample

 This is a new cubit with stateless widget introduction.
+Also with charts, model exampls in the repo.
 And also from this project, you can learn how to convert a stateful widget to a stateless widget.
 Hope you enjoy the project.

+# how to run
+Because this code needs null safty, you can run the command: flutter run --no-sound-null-safety
 ## Getting Started

 This project is a starting point for a Flutter application.